...and the best is quite often pretty expensive.

 Tested at £3250

 Can any headphones be worth over £3000?
 It’s a question we asked ourselves when reviewing Focal's Utopias.
 By the end of the test period we had our answer, and it’s a positive one.
 Provided the source and amplifier are up to the job, the Utopias deliver detail levels and authority of sound we just didn’t think headphones could ever manage.

 Tested at £8000

-Chord's DAVE is arguably the finest digital-to-analogue convertor money can buy.
-It uses a high capacity FPGA (Field Programmable Gate Array) loaded with proprietary software to do all the signal processing and the result is a degree of transparency and dynamics no rival we've heard can match.
+Chord's DAVE is conceivably the finest digital-to-analogue convertor money can buy.
+It uses a high-capacity FPGA (Field Programmable Gate Array) loaded with proprietary software to do all the signal processing, and the result is a degree of transparency and dynamism no rival we've heard can match.
 The headphone output is superb too.